lsnnnnnnnn/ece584/README.md

 3. Hints have been provided at every TODO.

 ### Evaluation
-To run the mip_assignment.py file, you need to exeute the command,
+To run the `mip_assignment.py` file, you need to exeute the command,

 ```
 python mip_assignment.py data1.pth
 ```

-We have provided a data1.pth that contains training data from the MNIST dataset, and also provided a pre-trained model.pth for the same.
-We will be evaluating the correctness of your result on a different test_data.pth.
-The correct results obtained on running the above command are stored in a logs.txt file that can be referred to check the correctness of your implementation.
+We have provided a file `data1.pth` that contains training data from the MNIST dataset, and also provided a pre-trained model file `model.pth` for the same.
+The correct results obtained on running the above command are stored in a `logs.txt` file that can be referred to check the correctness of your implementation.

-The logs.txt file contains the logs of the proper evaluation of the problem.
+The `logs.txt` file contains the logs of the proper evaluation of the problem.
 You can compare the last few lines of the logs that will mention if success or fail.
 Note that, we will not evaluate only on the basis of your results completely matching the logs outputs, code will be evaluated for correctness of logic and a decent attempt at implementing the techniques mentioned discussed in the class.

+For submission, please name your programs as `mip.py` and `lp.py` correctly following the instructions in the assignment.

+Note: In the above command, you can replace `data1.pth` by `data2.pth` to have another sample instance to run your implementations on.
+We will test your implementation on a unreleased test datapoint.

 ## Problem 4 - Implementing HardTanh for CROWN

 You are required to implement the CROWN algorithm on a new activation function (hardtanh) by applying the techniques we discussed for ReLU during the class.

+### Implementation details
-Starter code has been provided to you, and you only need to make changes in the **hardTanh_question.py**.
-The code provides a complete implementation of CROWN for ReLU networks.
+1. Starter code has been provided to you, and you only need to make changes in the **hardTanh_question.py**.
+More specifically you will need to only implement changes in the 2 functions inside the **BoundHardTanh** class -
+- **def convert(...)**
+- **def boundpropogate(...)**

+2. The code provides a complete implementation of CROWN for ReLU networks.
 You should read the code first and understand everything before you work on HardTanh.

 ### Evaluation